Analysis of possible plane debris slowed by vast size of satellite data

 "That work will continue, trying to get more pictures, stronger resolution so that we can be more confident about where the items are, how far they have moved and therefore what efforts should be put into the search effort," Truss said.

-The larger of the objects pictured on March 16 measured up to 24 metres (79 feet) long and appeared to be floating in water several thousand meters deep, Australian officials said.
-The second object was about five metres (16 feet) long.
+The larger of the objects pictured on March 16 measured up to 24 meters (79 feet) long and appeared to be floating in water several thousand meters deep, Australian officials said.
+The second object was about five meters (16 feet) long.

 While describing the images as a credible new lead deserving of the intense physical search underway, Australian and Malaysian authorities have cautioned that the debris in the pictures might not be related to the missing plane.